-Since 2019, provider NPS has risen steadily while facility NPS gains have slowed, and the gap widened in 2022.
-This trend points to the rising importance of relationships and human connection as a driver of loyalty.
-Systems should consider strategies and tools that recognize and make room for meaningful connections that promise to restore the sanctity of the patient-provider relationship.
+Both provider NPS and facility NPS rose in 2020, after which provider gains grew more moderate and facility NPS dropped.
+These trends highlight the importance of Human Understanding as a driver of loyalty.
+Systems should consider strategies and tools that recognize and make room for meaningful connections that promise to restore the sanctity of the patient-family-provider relationship.